History of KTLA in Timeline

 In 2022, KTLA became the over-the-air home of the Los Angeles Clippers, broadcasting 15 preseason and regular season games starting in the 2022–23 season.

-2022: David Lazarus Joins KTLA Full-Time
+2022: David Lazarus Switches Full Time to KTLA

-In 2022, Los Angeles Times columnist David Lazarus switched full-time to KTLA, reporting on consumer stories.
+In 2022, Los Angeles Times columnist David Lazarus switched full time to KTLA, reporting on consumer stories.

-February 20, 2023: Addition of Weekday Newscast
+February 20, 2023: New Weekday Newscast

 On February 20, 2023, KTLA added a new hour-long 4 p.m. weekday newscast.

-October 8, 2023: Sunday Newscast move to 4pm
+October 8, 2023: Sunday Newscast Moved to 4 PM

 On October 8, 2023, KTLA moved its Sunday newscast to 4 p.m. due to The CW adding 7 p.m. primetime programming.